-Every now and again, I come across an article in one of the disgraceful Murdoch rags (The Australian, The Herald Sun [the Hun], The Daily Telegraph [Daily Bellylaugh] or the Courier Mail) or on Sky News which are either so appallingly biased, or are simply based on a lie, that I feel have to give them a kicking.
+Every now and again, I come across an article in one of the disgraceful Murdoch rags (The Australian, The Herald Sun [the Hun], The Daily Telegraph [Daily Bellylaugh] or the Courier Mail) or on Sky News which is either so appallingly biased, or is simply based on a lie, that I feel have to give them a kicking.
 I have written 25 articles based on stories in these reprehensible rags, from authors who have the gall to pretend they are journalists.
 They are in fact not so much reporters as ‘ruperters’ in that they print whatever Rupert Murdoch wishes.
 They truly are a cancer on our democracy.
 I should also note that these articles mostly refer to news items, and not to the egregious drivel denying Climate Change or the seriousness of Covid-19 spouted by the opinionated morons on Sky News or in Murdoch’s rags.
 Those are in a class all of their own and are dealt with separately.
 The first 14 of these ‘ruperter’ articles were summarised in the first of these ‘Liars for NewsCorp’ compilations1.
 The remainder are summarised here:

 The headline on Sky News read ‘People smugglers monitor upcoming Australian federal election” and takes the cake for invention.
 The first paragraph then states that “Indonesian people smugglers say they’re watching the outcome of the upcoming Australian federal election, in hopes a change in government could lead to an ease in border protection laws”.
 The story maintains that a number of fishermen who have previously smuggled asylum seekers spoke to the Australian newspaper2.